The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Divisors and linear systems

 \begin{definition}[{see \citeleft\citen{FM}\citemid Definition 1.1\citepunct \citen{KMM87}\citemid Definition 0-1-3\citeright}] Let $X$ be a ringed site.
 For $\kk \in \{\QQ,\RR\}$, a \textsl{$\kk$-invertible sheaf} is an element of $\Pic_\kk(X)$.
 We will usually write $\Pic_\kk(X)$ additively, in which case we denote the invertible sheaves associated to elements $D \in \Pic_\ZZ(X) = \Pic(X)$ and elements $D \in \Div_\ZZ(X)$ (for ringed spaces $X$) or $D \in \Div_\ZZ^\eff(X)$ (for algebraic spaces $X$) by $\cO_X(D)$.
 We say that $D,D' \in \Div_\kk(X)$ are \textsl{$\kk$-linearly equivalent} if their images in $\Pic_\kk(X)$ are equal. \end{definition} When $X$ is a locally Noetherian scheme, these exact sequences fit into the commutative diagram

 for $\kk \in \{\ZZ,\QQ,\RR\}$ by definition of the divisor class group $\Cl(X)$ in \cite[(21.6.7)]{EGAIV4}, where

 \begin{definition}[see {\cite[Definition 0-1-3]{KMM87}}] Let $X$ be a locally Noetherian scheme or an integral locally Noetherian algebraic space over a scheme $S$.
-For $\kk \in \{\QQ,\RR\}$, we say that $D,D' \in \WDiv_\kk(X)$ are \textsl{$\kk$-linearly equivalent} if their images in $\Cl_\kk(X)$ are equal. \end{definition} We will need to know when the exact sequence in the top row of \eqref{eq:princses} is also right exact. \begin{remark} The top row of \eqref{eq:princses} is a short exact sequence in the following cases for $\kk = \ZZ$, and hence also for $\kk \in \{\QQ,\RR\}$ by flatness. \begin{enumerate}[label=$(\roman*)$] \item $X$ is a locally Noetherian scheme and $\Ass(\cO_X)$ is contained in an open affine subscheme of $X$ \cite[Proposition 21.3.4$(a)$]{EGAIV4}.
+For $\kk \in \{\QQ,\RR\}$, we say that $D,D' \in \WDiv_\kk(X)$ are \textsl{$\kk$-linearly equivalent} if their images in $\Cl_\kk(X)$ are equal. \end{definition} We will need to know when the exact sequence in the top row of \eqref{eq:princses} is also right exact. \begin{remark} In the top exact sequence of \eqref{eq:princses}, the map \(l \otimes_\ZZ \kk\) is surjective in the following cases for $\kk = \ZZ$, and hence also for $\kk \in \{\QQ,\RR\}$ by flatness. \begin{enumerate}[label=$(\roman*)$] \item $X$ is a locally Noetherian scheme and $\Ass(\cO_X)$ is contained in an open affine subscheme of $X$ \cite[Proposition 21.3.4$(a)$]{EGAIV4}.
 This holds for example when $X$ is Noetherian and has an ample invertible sheaf, in particular when $X$ is quasi-projective over a Noetherian ring \cite[Corollaire 21.3.5]{EGAIV4}. \item $X$ is a reduced scheme whose set of irreducible components is locally finite \cite[Proposition 21.3.4$(b)$]{EGAIV4}. \end{enumerate} \end{remark} \begin{lemma} Let $X$ be a locally Noetherian scheme satisfying one of the hypotheses in Remark \ref{rem:lbcomefromcartdiv}.
 For $\kk \in \{\ZZ,\QQ,\RR\}$, a $\kk$-Weil divisor $D$ lies in the image of $\cyc \otimes_\ZZ \kk$ if and only if the class of $D$ in $\Cl_\kk(X)$ lies in the image of the map